mmomtchev/Forez/README.md

 There seems to be a particularly enduring confusion, starting with him, between Guy IV and Guy V.

-There are factual documents - from "Trésor des Chartes du Roi" - which dispute him claims of Guy IV dying right before the crusade. (*check if the originals can be examined*).
+There are factual documents - from "Trésor des Chartes du Roi" - which dispute him claims of Guy IV dying right before the crusade.

 The fact that most crusader sources refer to Guy as a count of Forez and Nevers - or sometimes exclusively as count of Nevers - is particularly important as Guy V was never count of Nevers.